In Tunisia's tourist heartland, anxious wait after attack

-YASMIN HAMMAMET, Tunisia (Reuters) - The European visitors strolling Tunisia’s Hammamet resort are an encouraging sign for a government determined to minimize the fallout of last week’s shooting of 20 tourists in the nearby capital.
+YASMIN HAMMAMET, Tunisia, March 23 (Reuters) - The European visitors strolling Tunisia’s Hammamet resort are an encouraging sign for a government determined to minimise the fallout of last week’s shooting of 20 tourists in the nearby capital.

 But there is anxiety about the future in the five-star hotels, trinket shops and restaurants in the town, where horse-drawn carts trot calmly in the Mediterranean sun.